Battle of Manners Street: Riot

 During this time period, hotel bars closed at 6pm and masses of inebriated patrons were subsequently ejected into the streets.
 This was known colloquially as the 'six o'clock swill'.
-Around 6pm on the evening of 3 April 1943, fighting broke out between US servicemen and New Zealand soldiers and civilians outside the Allied Services Club.
+Around 6pm on 3 April 1943, fighting broke out between US servicemen and New Zealand soldiers and civilians outside the Allied Services Club.
 The brawl spread to the ANA (Army, Navy, and Air Force) Club in Willis Street and to Cuba Street, continuing for hours.
 Civilian and military police attempted to break up the fights, but they only subsided once the US soldiers left town on trains back to their camps.

 Reports of the riot vary.
 One version states that some American servicemen in the Allied Services Club objected to Māori soldiers also using the club, and began to stop Māori soldiers from entering.
 Many New Zealand soldiers in the area, both white and Māori, combined in opposition.
 The stand-off escalated when Americans took off their belts to attack those who wanted to let Māori back in.
 Supposedly, over a thousand servicemen and hundreds of civilians were involved, and it was rumoured that two Americans were killed during the riot.

 An eyewitness recalled that there was a huge crowd gathered around Manners Street.
 Several men would be fighting, surrounded by hundreds of people cheering.
 American shore patrol police with batons knocked out the troublemakers, loaded them on to flat-deck trucks, and took them away.

 The Commissioner of Police downplayed the riots at the time, telling the Evening Post that although "there was certainly a bit of a skirmish" by a "small crowd", nobody had been injured, hospitalised, or killed.
 He said that one [drunken] civilian had been arrested and faced court proceedings, one New Zealand serviceman had been dealt with by military authorities, and no US servicemen had been arrested or charged.